Cancer treatment could see people heal themselves, researchers say | CBC News

 Gujar and his research team received a five-year, $3.2-million grant last month from the National Cancer Institute in the U.S.

-Together with Sherri McFarland, his research collaborator at the University of South Carolina, Gujar is looking into the use of photo-sensitive ruthenium metal-based compounds to treat metastatic melanoma.
+Together with his research collaborator Sherri McFarland, who works at the University of North Carolina, Dalhousie and Acadia, and Halifax surgeon Dr. Steven Morris, Gujar is looking into the use of photo-sensitive ruthenium metal-based compounds to treat metastatic melanoma.

 When the compounds are applied to melanoma lesions and activated by a certain wavelength of light, they kill the melanoma cells.